isaiah-perumalla/jvmProfilingPitfalls/README.md

 For sampling profilers to be effective the following asuumptions **must** be met

 1) Samples are recorded at frequent intervals
-2) Need a large collection of samples to get resonably accurate results
+2) Need a large collection of samples to get resonably accuratIt's also worth noting that threads blocking in calls to native methods appear in the JVM as RUNNABLE, and hence are reported by VisualVM as Running (and as consuming 100% CPU).e results
 3) **All** parts of executing code have **equal probability of being sampled**

 Things to consider when using sampling profilers